runnerty/runnerty/docs/config.md

 ### Notifiers

-The Notifiers are plugins which allows Runnerty to notificate from the chain and processes to different services and channels.
+The Notifiers are plugins which allows Runnerty to notificate events that happend in the chain and processes to different services and channels.
 This is a list of the official available [Plugins]

 In the config.json file are defined all the notifiers that are going to be used in the whole plan.